usdot-jpo-codehub/codehub-readme-template/README.md

 docker run myproject
 ```
 ## Testing
-*Specifics for how to run any test cases your project may have.
-If your test cases are automatically run as part of the build process, specify that here.*
+*Required - Specifics for how to run any test cases your project may have.
+If your test cases are automatically run as part of the build process, or you don't include any testing, specify that here.*

 Example: